 When the school I was teaching at closed, I became a director of religious education and a pastoral associate at a parish on the southeast side of Chicago, where I served for seven years.
 I loved working with the catechists there and learned so much from them.

 When a new pastor came along and decided he didn’t need a DRE, I moved on to the Office for Catechesis of the Archdiocese of Chicago.
 There I served as the consultant for catechist formation, working with my favorite people in the whole world: catechists!
 I had the opportunity of directing the faith-formation program for catechists, leading to their certification.

 After five years at the Office for Catechesis, I had the opportunity to join up with Loyola Press to work on creative and cutting-edge catechetical resources.
 I have been here since 2002 and now serve as the National Consultant for Faith Formation.

-Oh, by the way, I recently completed my Doctor of Ministry degree at St. Mary of the Lake University in Mundelein, Illinois.
-My wife and I have been married for 29 years and we have two grown children.
+Oh, by the way, I also completed my Doctor of Ministry degree at St. Mary of the Lake University in Mundelein, Illinois.
+My wife and I have been married since 1982 (you can do the math!) and we have two grown children.